CareConnectPSS® Personalized Support Services

 Fabry disease is found in roughly 1 in 40,000 to 117,000 people.
 Fabry disease can be hard to diagnose.
 However, Fabry disease can occur at an average of 100-1000 times more often in dialysis populations.
 Additionally, since Fabry disease is genetic, if one family member has been diagnosed, other family members could be at risk.

 Most of the symptoms of Fabry disease can be attributed to GL-3 accumulation and the resulting damage to body tissues.
 Some symptoms that may occur throughout life include episodic pain crises, inability to sweat, recurrent fever, gastrointestinal distress, and heat or cold intolerance.
-More severe symptoms may arise as the disease progresses silently in the body.Learn more about Fabry disease symptoms
+More severe symptoms may arise as the disease progresses silently in the body.
+Learn more about Fabry disease symptoms

 Yes.
 Fabry disease was once thought to affect only males.
 Females were previously told they were only "carriers," meaning they carried the gene for the disorder without developing symptoms.
 We now know this is not true.
 Research has shown that females with Fabry disease do, in fact, experience a wide range of significant symptoms.
-It is important for women with a family history of this progressive, potentially life-threatening disease to be monitored regularly and to speak to their doctor about appropriate medical care.
+It is important for females with a family history of this progressive, potentially life-threatening disease to be monitored regularly and to speak to their doctor about appropriate medical care.
 Learn more>

 Due to the way Fabry disease is inherited, symptoms vary more in women than they do in men.
 Most men with Fabry disease will experience the full range of symptoms.
 Symptoms in women can be highly variable, even within the same family.
-Women with the disease may experience symptoms as severely as men, they may have milder symptoms, or they may have severe symptoms in some organs but not others.Learn more about Fabry disease in women
+Women with the disease may experience symptoms as severely as men, they may have milder symptoms, or they may have severe symptoms in some organs but not others.
+Learn more about Fabry disease in women

-Some women who have the altered gene will develop symptoms, while others will not.
+Some females who have the altered gene will develop symptoms, while others will not.
 Each cell in a female's body contains two X chromosomes, but one is inactive or "turned off" through a normal process called X-inactivation.
 This process occurs randomly in cells while a baby is developing in the womb.

 Each organ in a female's body has its own X-inactivation pattern.
 In a female who has the altered gene, one organ may have 60% of her healthy X chromosomes working, while another organ may have only 30% working.
 A female's specific X-inactivation pattern can cause her to have some symptoms of Fabry disease, but not others.
 It can also explain the variation of symptoms.
 Learn how Fabry disease is inherited